Ferzan Ozpetek’s film Hamam: The Turkish Bath

 March 29, 1999

-Because the larger realities of culture and art are capable of pointing beyond themselves to the realm of the sacred, to the depth dimension of human life.
-Indeed, whenever art is viewed as a contemporary cultural text, and thus potentially a theological text, it has the ability to generate what theologian John Dixon terms “the fatal questions: How am I related to the other?
+Culture and art are thus capable of pointing beyond themselves to the realm of the sacred, to the depth dimension of human life.
+And whenever art is recognized and viewed as a contemporary cultural text, and thus potentially a theological text, it has the ability to generate what theologian John Dixon terms “the fatal questions: How am I related to the other?
 How ought I to be related to the other?”
 (3)

 Such questions have theological implications and can serve to propel us into the realm of the sacred, to seek the ground of our being.
 This understanding of the potential hierophanous nature of art is reflected and expanded upon by Margaret Miles who, in her 1996 book, Seeing and Believing: Religion and Values in the Movies, suggests that film implicitly, if not explicitly, addresses the question of how human beings should live.